kristopher-h/vim-liq/README.rst

 Development Status
 ------------------

-This project is in an early alpha state and may not be suitable for general use.
+This project is in a beta state and may not be suitable for general use.
 But for those willing to tinker a bit it might be worth a try :-).

 The following high level, LSP, features have support: